1. 9 Interpreting CD4 results: CD4 count and CD4 percentage

-- A CD4 count below 350 shows HIV has damaged your immune system.
+- In high-income countries, a CD4 count below 350 is defined as late diagnosis or advanced HIV.
+It shows HIV has damaged your immune system.

 But a single CD4 count doesn’t tell you very much.
 You really need to get several results over time to see a trend.
 This is now rarely done because most people start HIV treatment (ART) soon after they are diagnosed.

 CD4 counts fluctuate.
 They go up and down during the day.
 For example, CD4 counts are lower when you first wake up and higher later in the day.

 They are higher immediately after exercise – even after going up and down stairs.
 They can also be affected by whether you recently ate a meal and whether you have other infections.
 Or even if there were just more or fewer cells in that sample of blood.

 None of these variations mean that your immune system is stronger or weaker.

 This is why the trend of CD4 results is more important than any single count.
 The trend looks at the average of several results over time.